alertlogic/nepal-client-libs/README.md

     npm run build-dev

 Builds will be be generated into a `dist` folder and will contain commonjs and umd bundles that will be consumed depending on the module system in whichever environment you are using.

+To gererate build for a specific package, use the command:

+    PATH=$(cd ../.. && npm bin):$PATH npm run build